AriaSalvatrice/AriaModules/README.md

 I am some persuasion of multimedia artist interested in generative processes, creating [music](https://ariasalvatrice.bandcamp.com/releases) in genres I've come to call "_Gay Baroque Technopop_" and "_Pastoral Industrial_".
 All these synthesizer modules were designed for my own use first.
 With this collection, I aim to create an integrated, coherent system of opinionated, unique modules, primarily concerned with the live performance of aleatoric techno.
 Despite their focus, these modules are versatile, and integrate well with the wider VCV ecosystem.
 Many artists enjoyed using my modules in all sorts of music, and I hope you will like them too.

-FIXME: **If you wish to show your support for my synthesizer modules, tips are accepted:**
+If you wish to send me a tip for my modules, at this time, donations are only accepted in the form of [pay-what-you-want album purchases](https://ariasalvatrice.bandcamp.com/releases).
+I am looking into providing additional donation options in the future.

 ----